-Dr. Nick De Groot, ND, M.Ed.
+Dr. Nick De Groot, ND (non-clinical), M.Ed.

-Dr. De Groot, ND, Dean of CCNM, is responsible for overseeing the Doctor of Naturopathy degree program and for ensuring that the teaching standards at CCNM meet the highest standards of clinical education and patient care.
-For over 10 years, he has overseen the development and integration of naturopathic care in a number of locations in Ontario, including the CCNM Brampton Naturopathic Teaching Clinic, as well as clinics in McMaster University, Seneca at York and the Queen West Toronto Central Community Health Centre.
+Dr. De Groot, ND (non-clinical), Dean of CCNM, is responsible for overseeing the naturopathic medical program and for ensuring that the teaching standards at CCNM meet the highest standards of clinical education and patient care.
+For over 10 years, he has overseen the development and integration of naturopathic care in a number of locations in Ontario, including the Peel Naturopathic Clinic, as well as clinics in McMaster University, Seneca at York and the Queen West Toronto Central Community Health Centre.
 Nick holds a B.Sc. in molecular biology and genetics from the University of Toronto (U of T) and his Doctor of Naturopathic Medicine from CCNM.
 He also obtained a Masters in Education with a focus in higher education from the Ontario Institute for Studies in Education (OISE) at U of T.

-Dr. Mitchell Zeifman, B.Sc., ND
+Dr. Mitchell Zeifman, B.Sc., ND (non-clinical), M.Ed.

-Dr. Zeifman, ND, has been practising as a naturopathic doctor since graduating from CCNM in 2003 and is currently Associate Dean of Clinical Education.
+Dr. Zeifman, ND (non-clinical) has been practising as a naturopathic doctor since graduating from CCNM in 2003 and is currently Associate Dean of Clinical Education.
 Mitchell oversees the clinical program, which is the culmination of student education at CCNM, a time when the knowledge, skills and attitudes built over the first three years of the naturopathic medicine program is applied to patient care.

-Dr. Jasmine Carino, ND, M.Ed.
+Dr. Jasmine Carino, ND (non-clinical), M.Ed.

-As the Associate Dean, Curriculum and Residency program, Dr. Carino, ND, designs strategies for curriculum change.
+As the Associate Dean, Curriculum and Residency program, Dr. Carino, ND (nonclinical), designs strategies for curriculum change.
 Jasmine graduated with a Bachelor of Science in biology and chemistry from Laurentian University in Sudbury, Ontario before attaining her Doctor of Naturopathic Medicine at CCNM.
 She then completed her Masters in Education with a focus in higher education from the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
 Jasmine has been a Council of Naturopathic Medical Education (CNME) board member since 2010 and has led a committee in developing guidelines on the use of information and communication technology in naturopathic medical education.